JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

   and how much bandwidth they really consume.
-Seeing the traffic helps us understand what real-world applications require for daily activities.[^1] In particular, it allows us to quantify what students in Chicago Public Schools really need, and whether or not current programs meet that need.
-What is needed for equitable participation -- with or without a global pandemic?
+Seeing the traffic helps us understand what real-world applications require for daily activities.[^1] What Internet connection is needed, for equitable participation in public education&nbsp;-- with or without a global pandemic?
+What do students in Chicago Public Schools need?
+Do current programs meet that need?

 The measurement of consumption is a bit trickier than the active measurements described in the last post.